luxass/github-action-template-rolldown/README.md

 # github-action-template-rolldown

-An opinionated github actions template
+An opinionated GitHub Actions Template using [rolldown](https://rolldown.rs) for bundling.

 ## Try it now!